DataForgeOpenAIHub/mlops-credit-card-fraud-detection-end-to-end/README.md

 python3 src/gdrive_setup/setup_dvc_remote.py  # Run a script to set up the DVC remote configuration with gdrve client secret keys

-git push  # Push dvc data changes to the Google drive
+git push  # Push dvc data changes to the Google drive or any other remote source like AWS (as set in the files)
 ```